Second Place Is for Losers

 Live Action TV

-Played with on Star Trek: Deep Space Nine: Bashir was second in his class, and outwardly kicked himself for the simple blunder on the test that caused him to be such.
+- Played with on Star Trek: Deep Space Nine: Bashir was second in his class, and outwardly kicked himself for the simple blunder on the test that caused him to be such.
 However, he reveals shortly that's it's part of how he comes on to girls.
-Plus after The Reveal about his "enhancements," it may be that he deliberately made the mistake as to keep his cover.
+Plus after the Retcon about his "enhancements," it may be that he deliberately made the mistake as to keep his cover.

-On Glee, it's considered a failure if a show choir does not come in first place at Nationals.
-It doesn't matter how highly they did place, or that competition is not the focus of show choir in the first place; if they don't place at the very top, they might as well be at the bottom.
+- On Glee, it's considered a failure if a show choir does not come in first place at Nationals.
+It doesn't matter how highly they did place, or that competition is not the focus of show choir; if they don't place at the very top, they might as well be at the bottom.